 by George Sidney Hurd

-Therefore, much of His teachings were intended to be transitional, on the one hand presenting the old while at the same time introducing the new.
+Therefore, much of Christ's teachings were intended to be transitional, on the one hand presenting the old, while at the same time introducing the new.
 Christ often elevated the demands of the Law so that His hearers would despair of self-salvation by law observance and afterwards gladly receive His redemption from the curse of the Law through His death on the cross, becoming a new creation in union with Him in His resurrection life after He rose from the dead.

 In the Gospels, Jesus combined the old with the new and advised His hearers concerning the need to discern between the two.
 He said that the old was incompatible with the new (Matt 9:17) and alerted His hearers of their need for understanding concerning the kingdom of heaven in order to be able to discern between the two.
 He said: